lili-ffxi/FFXI-Addons/witnessprotection/README.md

 Also due to the name cache, it is possible to assign permanent renames to anybody you want.
 You can also de-anonymize yourself (or anybody) by simply assigning your own name to yourself.

 All the code in this has been written by me, but the original idea belong to *towbes* from the Ashita discord, who is writing the exact same thing for Ashita.
-Mine has more functionality tho :-P

 **Known issues:**
+- LS names can be garbage, this is due to a quirk of Windower which will be fixed soon.
+If it happens to you, just wait for the next Windower update.
-- none, but Synthesis messages are untested so use at your own risk.
+- Synthesis messages are untested so use at your own risk.

 **To-do:**
 - maybe randomize character race and/or face